BenSheridanEdwards/JavaScript_Portfolio/README.md

 Uses the COVID-19 API to fetch daily data on the reported number of infected, recovered and deaths from the Coronavirus.

-**Tech Stack:** *JavaScript, React, Node, CSS, Material-UI, HTML, Jest, Enzyme, Webpack, Babel, Charts.js, CircleCI, Firebase*
+**Tech Stack:** *JavaScript, React, Node, CSS, Material-UI, HTML, Jest, Enzyme, Webpack, Babel, Charts.js, CircleCI, Code Climate, Firebase*

 You'll find the app [here](https://covid-19-tracker-react.web.app/), use cmd/window + click to open in a new tab.